nyonson/raiju/README.md

 ## btc-to-sat

-Quick conversion from btc to the smaller satoshi unit which is more popular in the lightning network.
+Quick conversion from btc to the smaller satoshi unit.

 ```
 raiju btc2sat .000434